 - Entering a location

 - Performing the exception event for another campaign

 - Adding an email address to a user profile

-You can also further filter trigger events through Braze’s Custom Event Properties which allows for customizable event properties for both custom events and in-app purchases.
+You can also further filter trigger events through Braze’s custom event properties, allowing for customizable event properties for custom events and in-app purchases.
 This feature allows you to further tailor which users receive a message based on the specific attributes of the custom event, allowing for greater campaign personalization and more sophisticated data collection.
-For example, in the following screenshot, an Abandoned Cart custom event is further targeted by the “cart value” property filter.
+For example, in the following screenshot, an abandoned cart custom event is further targeted by the “cart value” property filter.
 This campaign will only reach users who’ve left between $100 and $200 worth of goods in their carts.